NARAYANAREDDY37/NARAYANAREDDY37/README.md

 ### Hi there, I'm Narayana reddy! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

 I'm an electrical and electronics engineering graduate of 2019 batch.
 I'm inquisitive towards learning new technologies So, I made career transition into data science after completing my under graduation.
-Now I'm focusing on **Machine learning**, **Deep learning**, analytical tools like **Advanced Excel** and **power BI**
+Now my focus is on **Machine learning (End to End)**, **Deep learning (NLP)**, analytical tools like **Advanced Excel** and **power BI**

 Currently, I am looking for a full-time role in Data Science, Machine Learning or related field.